apache/nuttx/configs/pcduino-a10/README.txt

        $ sudo dd if=nuttx.bin of=/dev/sdb bs=1024 seek=32

     4. Remove the FLASH stick from the host pc.
 Insert into the pcDuino microSD slot.
-Reset the pcDuino and press any key to keep the boot loader from starting Linux.
+Reset the pcDuino and NuttX should be running.

-    5. Enter the following commands to run NuttX:

-      fatls mmc 0x4a000000 nuttx.bin
-      go 0x4a000000

   Reference: https://www.olimex.com/wiki/Bare_Metal_programming_A13#Stand_alone_program_running_with_uboot